gahtan-syarif/sha3prng/README.md

 for _ in range(num_of_workers):
     children_prng.append(parent_prng.jumped().duplicate())

-# Add random entropy to scramble the PRNG state in case backwards resistance is needed.
+# Add random entropy to scramble the PRNG state in case backtracking resistance is needed.
 prng_instance.add_entropy()

-# Add chosen entropy (512-bit integer or bytes object) to scramble the PRNG state in case backwards resistance is needed.
+# Add chosen entropy (512-bit integer or bytes object) to scramble the PRNG state in case backtracking resistance is needed.
 prng_instance.add_entropy(619)

 ```